robert-westenberger/knowledgebase/mathematics/discrete-mathematics/relations.md

 # Properties of Relations
 ## Individual Properties
 ### Reflexive
+#### Informal definition
+Each element is related to itself.
 #### Formal Definition
 Let $A$ be a set and let $r$ be a relation on $A$.
 Then $r$ is **reflexive** iff $ara$ for all $a \in A$.
 #### Represented Graphically
 Each point of the graph has an arrow looping from it and back onto itself.
 ### Antisymmetric
+#### Informal definition
+There are no pairs of distinct elements that are related to eachother.
+In other words, the only way for two distinct elements to be related to eachother is for them to be the same element.
 #### Formal Definition
 Let $A$ be a set and let $r$ be a relation on $A$.
 Then $r$ is **antisymmetric** iff whenever $arb$ and $a\ne b$ then $bra$ is false.
 #### Represented Graphically
 Whenever there is an arrow going from one element to another distinct element, there is not an arrow going back from the second to the first.
 ### Transitive
+#### Informal definition
+If any one element is related to a second and that second element is related to a third, then the first element is related to the third.
 #### Formal Definition
 Let $A$ be a set and let $r$ be a relation on $A$. $r$ is transitive iff whenever $arb$ and $brc$ then $arc$.
 #### Represented Graphically